MedRepBench: A Comprehensive Benchmark for Medical Report Interpretation: Related Work

 \subsection{LLMs for Structured Extraction and Evaluation}

-LLMs have shown potential for extracting structured information from clinical texts~\cite{garcia2025langchainextract} and for evaluating generation tasks via automatic metrics~\cite{liu2023gptjudge, smith2024doceval}.
-MedRepBench unifies both roles: LLMs are used as both information extractors (when paired with OCR) and subjective evaluators simulating expert judgment.
-Unlike generic scoring frameworks, our evaluation aligns with medical safety criteria and provides actionable rationales.
-Moreover, recent analysis~\cite{zhang2025aesthetics} highlights the limitations of vision-only models in handling OCR-sensitive inputs—further justifying the dual evaluation design in MedRepBench.
+LLMs have shown potential for extracting structured information from clinical texts~\cite{garcia2025langchainextract} and for evaluating generation tasks via automatic metrics~\cite{liu2023gptjudge}.
+MedRepBench uses LLMs in both roles when OCR is available: as information extractors in OCR-assisted pipelines and as subjective evaluators for patient-facing explanations.
+Unlike generic evaluation frameworks, our subjective evaluation emphasizes medical factuality and report-grounded interpretability, while remaining a diagnostic signal rather than an independent clinical assessment.
+Moreover, recent analysis~\cite{zhang2025aesthetics} highlights the limitations of vision-only models in handling OCR-sensitive inputs, further justifying the dual no-OCR/OCR-assisted evaluation design in MedRepBench.